 WeChat Stores = The Shop Front

-WeChat Stores are an ecommerce shop, they allow for up to 20 SKU’s (product pages) and are highly customizable in terms of design, store and production presentation.
+WeChat Stores are like an e-commerce shop.
+You can upload up to 20 SKU’s per pages.
+Pages which are highly customizable in terms of design, store and production presentation.

-Because Wechat belongs to the Tencent ecosystem, buyers can make payments directly via wechat e-wallet system and provide back-end access for all necessary data/analytics.
+Because Wechat belongs to the Tencent ecosystem, buyers can make payments directly via wechat e-wallet system.
+Wechat stores also provide back-end access for all necessary data/analytics.

 However, they are not promotional vehicles themselves.
-They are a store to drive traffic to, for promotional activities you need to set up an Official WeChat Account.
+They are a store to drive traffic to and that is why you need to set up an Official WeChat Service Account.

-WeChat Official & Personal Accounts = The Promotional Vehicle
+WeChat Official Service & Personal Accounts = The Promotional Vehicle

-WeChat Official Accounts are necessary for wide-scale promotions on WeChat, these are pages where you can attract followers and push content to them.
-As you build a following over time with weekly push notifications you can drive traffic to the store directly from these user’s message feeds (once per week maximum allowed).
+WeChat Official Accounts are necessary for wide-scale promotions on WeChat.
+Create an official service account where you can attract followers and push content to them.
+As you build a followers list over time with your weekly push notifications you can drive traffic to your store directly.

-Here you can also incorporate branded content as part of your official page, great for legitimizing the brand in the eyes of the consumer.
+You can also incorporate branded content as part of your official page.
+Great for legitimizing the brand in the eyes of the consumer.

-Personal accounts are for individual users rather than entities and are good for re-posting content and making recommendations for product stores to specific user social networks.
+Personal accounts are for individual users rather than entities.
+They are good for re-posting content and making recommendations for product stores to specific user social networks.

-- WeChat has no in-built search function that can detect stores, currently users will not be able to search for your store based on relevant keywords.
+- WeChat has no in-built search function that can detect stores.
+Currently, users are not be able to search for your store based on relevant keywords.

-- WeChat also a ‘closed network’, this means users can only see posts from your account if they are following it or if one of his/her friend shared it.
+- WeChat is a ‘closed network’.
+This means users can only see posts from your account if they are following it or if one of his/her friend shared it.
 As a result, you must drive traffic by utilizing a multi-channel approach.

-Having said this one should not be dissuaded from opening a WeChat store.
+Having said this, one should not be dissuaded from opening a WeChat store.
 Well done, sell on wechat can be very lucrative.

 Yes – You need to invest in the right marketing strategy, but opening a store is the most cost effective way of starting to sell and validate your product concept and it does not need to be complicated.

-Building a community should come first, attract followers to your store by;
+Building a community on Wechat should come first.
+You can attract followers to your store by:

-- Posting in groups with engaging content, that includes links to your official page, this can be done via ‘covert’ third party personal accounts (the Chinese trust user-to-user recommendations greatly).
+- Posting in groups with engaging content, that includes links to your official page, this can be done via ‘covered’ third party personal accounts (the Chinese trust user-to-user recommendations greatly).

-- Using WeChat as a launch pad for great content, if you are serious this should be developed in HTM5 for a quality user experience within the WeChat format.
+- Using WeChat as a launch pad for great content, if you are serious this should be developed in HTML5 for a quality user experience within the WeChat format.